riscv-mcu/ses_nuclei_sdk_projects/nuclei-sdk/doc/source/develop/buildsystem.rst

 BOARD
 ~~~~~

-**Board** variable is used to declare which Board is used in application during compiling.
+**BOARD** variable is used to declare which Board is used in application during compiling.

 The **BOARD** variable should match the supported boards of chosen **SOC**.
 You can easily find the supported Boards in the **<NUCLEI_SDK_ROOT>/<SOC>/Board/** directory.